Coping with Life Transitions: Finding Balance Through Change

 Introduction

 Change is an inevitable part of life — but it often comes with uncertainty and stress.
-Whether it’s a career shift, relationship ending, or a new chapter in life, transitions can challenge our sense of identity and control.
-Psychotherapy or counselling can help you find balance and meaning during these times.
+I often hear clients saying they don't like change, or that they'll do anything to avoid change.
+What's missed in this stance is that life is always changing and resisting this can often being stress and emotional pain.
+It makes sense therefore that big changes, such as a career shift, relationship ending, or a new chapter in life, can challenge our sense of identity and control.
+I can help you find balance and meaning during these times.

 Why Transitions Feel Hard

-Change triggers discomfort because it takes us out of our familiar patterns.
+Larger moments of change trigger discomfort because they take us out of our familiar patterns.
 It may lead to feelings of:

 Loss or grief over what’s ending